OperationalBina/PipeRT2/README.md

         }
 ```

-Then we create the destination routine to store (in our case, to print) the pipeline's result.
+Then we create the destination routine to store (in our case print) the pipeline's result:

 ```'''Python
 from pipert2 import DestinationRoutine